senchalabs/docs-i18n/guides/drawing_and_charting/README.md

 ### Item Info

-The `iteminfo` interaction enables you to select an individual data point item on the chart and view detailed information about that item in a popup panel.
+The `iteminfo` interaction enables you to select an individual data point item on the chart and view detailed information about it in a popup panel.
 It is bound to `itemtap` by default.
-Although you can use `gesture` config to change that, you still have to bind the interaction on `itemXXXX` events.
+Although you can use the `gesture` config to change this behavior, you still have to bind the interaction on `itemXXXX` events.

 The popup panel that is displayed does not have any default content.
 Its content is dependent on the particular data model and chart configuration that is being used.
 You have to implement a handler for the interaction's `show` event to populate the panel.
 The handler is passed a reference to the interaction instance, the selected item, and the panel instance.
-The effect resulting from the interaction configured in the following code snippet is illustrated by the following example:
+An example is given by the following code:

     interactions: [{